rumenmitov/microeconomics-notes/pages/Supply and Demand.md

 			  #+END_PINNED
 		- Changes in the prices of related services or goods logseq.order-list-type:: number
+		- Changes in the prices of input goods logseq.order-list-type:: number
 		- Changes in technology
 		  logseq.order-list-type:: number
 		- Changes in expectations